liuyejia/starter-hugo-academic/content/publication/ScheduledKD/index.md

 ---
-title: 'Towards Socially and Environmentally Responsible AI'
+title: 'Scheduled Knowledge Acquisition on Lightweight Vector Symbolic Architectures for Brain-Computer Interfaces'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Pengfei Li
   - admin
+  - Shijin Duan
-  - Jianyi Yang
+  - Xiaolin Xu
   - Shaolei Ren

-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

-date: ''
+date: '2024'
 doi: ''

-publishDate: '2024-04-29T11:11:11Z'
+publishDate: '2024-02-01T11:11:11Z'
 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;